BBB Warning: Update software to help prevent ransomware

 BBB Warning: Update software to help prevent ransomwareNew

-TUCSON (KVOA) - The Cybersecurity and Infrastructure Security Agency (CISA) along with the FBI recommend consumers and businesses take steps to protect electronic devices against cyber attacks.
+TUCSON (KVOA) - The Cybersecurity and Infrastructure Security Agency (CISA) along with the FBI recommend consumers and businesses take steps to protect electronic devices against cyber attacks, the Better Business Bureau said in a news release.

-Ransomware attacks are becoming a regular occurrence, locking computers and networks using file encryption software, with hackers demanding payment by Bitcoin or other non-traceable crypto-currency to release the data, according to the Better Business Bureau.
+Ransomware attacks are becoming a regular occurrence, locking computers and networks using file encryption software, with hackers demanding payment by Bitcoin or other non-traceable crypto-currency to release the data.
 The attack typically enters through a phishing email and then spreads to other machines on the same network.

 BBB joins with the National Cyber Security Alliance in suggesting the following cyber hygiene defenses: